Homemade Ham and Cheese Hot Pockets Recipe – Better Than Store-Bought

 Why This Is the Recipe You Must Try for Homemade Hot Pockets

-The pizza dough in this recipe is the way to go since it gives you a substantial yet delicious crust that can contain the ingredients without leaking.
+The pizza dough in this recipe is the way to go, as it yields a substantial yet delicious crust that can contain the ingredients without leaking.
 Other pocket sandwich recipes use puffed pastry or even suggest pressing two slices of white bread together.

-Puffed pastry crusts are scrumptious, but have a ton of calories.
+Puffed pastry crusts are scrumptious, but they have a high calorie count.
 And using bread slices is just a sealed sandwich!
 This recipe gives you the authentic Hot Pocket crust you expect.

 Ham and Cheese Hot Pocket Ingredients

-• Sliced deli ham – can be honey, Virginia, or hickory ham.
+• Sliced deli ham – Choose honey, Virginia, or hickory varieties for the best flavor and authentic deli taste

-• Cheddar cheese – use sharp cheddar for a stronger flavor
+• Cheddar cheese – Use sharp cheddar for a stronger flavor, or mild for a family-friendly appeal

 ham and cheese hot pockets ingredients.